Forest Bluff School's campus will be closed for the remainder of the academic year, but we are here for you!

 “Perseverance, Risk, Trust, Independence, Leadership, Responsibility, Friendship.”
 These are the words chosen by students at their recent graduation ceremony to describe their years at Forest Bluff School.
 What kind of 14-year-olds could stand before parents, friends and classmates and share their most intimate thoughts and assessments about the whole of their education from its earliest years as two-year-olds to the present?
 And how could they do so with such ease, confidence, humor and obvious enthusiasm for life and learning?
 To answer these two questions is to understand both Forest Bluff School and traditional Montessori school education.

-Forest Bluff fostered a love and fascination for learning that have helped me tremendously in high school.
+Forest Bluff fostered a love and fascination for learning that has helped me tremendously in high school.
 With my strong Montessori foundation, I can connect concepts on my own, which helps me understand material and makes learning more fun.

 After having children enrolled at Forest Bluff School for almost 10 years, the school continues to exceed our expectations of what excellence in education can and should be.